MuneeraSH/MuneeraSH/README.md

 - 👋 Hi, I’m Muneera Alshunaifi
 - 👀 Welcome to my page!
-Here you'll find my projects, I hope it may help you.
+Here you'll find my projects, I hope it's helpful.

 <!---
 MuneeraSH/MuneeraSH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.